 Global Indian International School in Singapore’s design has taken into consideration the various compliance requirements regarding access and approach to buildings, passenger alighting and boarding points, taxi shelters, vehicle accessibility points accessible washrooms, ramps, staircase handrails and grab bars.

-Access-ways, manoeuvring areas, passing areas, ramps, doorways and doors, lifts, stairways etc have been made accessible to disabled people.
+Access-ways, maneuvering areas, passing areas, ramps, doorways and doors, lifts, stairways, etc., have been made accessible to our special needs students and teachers.